vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 According to the constitutivists, for <refn v="sec 5/detected">detecting</refn> that an observation is evidential, it is necessary and sufficient that

 1. we introspect that observation, and
-2. we find no evidence that the observation is not evidential
+2. we have no evidence that the observation is not evidential

-The first is a positive condition and the second is a negative one.
-This asymmetry is important, and really the key concept in the constitutivist proposal; which we will see when we get to the very end of the section.

-The positive condition states that detecting evidentiality does depend on introspection.
-This is what Gaṅgēśa is talking about when he says "precisely that cognitive process which detects the observation and does not detect it as nonevidential".
-The word "precisely" [yāvat] indicates that introspection is necessary and sufficient for detecting evidentiality; i.e. that you don't need to infer any additional details about the observation that is not available to introspection [anumitigrāhyatvena siddasādhanavāraṇāya; *Prakāśa*].
+When Gaṅgēśa says "just that cognitive process...", the word "just" [yāvat] indicates that this condition is necessary and sufficient for detecting evidentiality; i.e. that you don't need to infer any additional details about the observation that is not available to introspection [anumitigrāhyatvena siddasādhanavāraṇāya; *Prakāśa*].
+Typically, the nonconstitutivist accepts the 'necessary' part but denies the 'sufficient' part.

-The nonconstitutivist denies that introspection is sufficient for detecting evidentiality.

 ## option 2
 This question takes a closer look at the first condition from option 1.

 Recall that, according to the constitutivist position, evidentiality is a function of an observation's content.
-One way to understand this is that there are certains properties that an evidential observation has which can be observed by introspecting on that observation and which entail that this observation is evidential.
+One way to interpret this idea is to suppose that there are certain properties that an evidential observation has which can be observed by introspecting on that observation and which entail that this observation is evidential.
 Like when we introspect on our inference and judge whether or not it has a valid structure.

 In this case, in order to determine that an inferential observation E is evidential:

 a. we introspect on E and detect that it has a certain structure.
 b. we infer that, because E has that structure, it is evidential.

 This is a two step process, involving two distinct observations, both of which are directed towards E. They are, therefore, both introspective states as per the condition listed in option 1.
 However, the observation in (b) involves properties of E that are detected in (a).
 In that sense, observation (b) "derives from" observation (a).
 Let's call an introspecting mental state that does not derive from a prior introspection, *simple introspection*.

 In option 2, the question is if simple introspection is sufficient for detecting evidentiality.
-The implication of this question is spelled out in the next line after the statement of option 2—"Because, whereas..."
+The implication of this question is spelled out in the next line after the statement of option 2: "Because, whereas..."

 If only simple introspection is permitted, then, detecting that an observation happened and detecting that this observation is evidential proceeds from just a single observation.
 In other words, detecting that I observed some fact and detecting that I have evidence for that fact amounts to the same thing; there is nothing more to detecting evidentiality than detecting that an observation was made.